Physics Narrative for 14-16

 Hillwalkers interpret topographical maps to generate similar expectations: their chemical stores will be depleted as they gain height.

-A difference of potential across a circuit element shows that energy will be shifted by that component.
+A potential difference across a circuit element shows that energy will be shifted by that component.
 This is why the

-hills model, introduced in the SPT: Electric circuits topic, was so useful.
+hills analogy, introduced in the SPT: Electric circuits topic, was so useful.

 Being at a particular height has no implications for shifting energy; nor does being at a particular potential.
 Engineers assess the viability of micro-hydro schemes by looking for changes in height, not just high places.

-Differences in potential set where the energy is shifted
+Differences in height and potential differences set where the energy is shifted

 Freewheeling downhill or toiling uphill shift energy: it's not the being uphill but the getting there that determines the energy shifted.
 The same applies to electrical circuits – the differences in potential are the key to calculating the energy shifted.